 All You Need To Know About Booking A Wedding Planner

 Your wedding planner handles your entire wedding.
-He or she must be aware of all the aspects that you want your ideal wedding to possess, and know the way to tackle it.
-Hence, there are several scenarios that you need to pose to your potential wedding planner in order to gauge their compatibility with the vision in your head.
+They must be aware of all aspects of your ideal wedding.
+Hence, there are several questions you must ask your potential wedding planner in order to gauge their compatibility with you and your big day.

 Cue the questionnaire!